- You can use a website builder tool, WordPress, or hire a web designer to build a website.

-As you research your website-building options, you’ll likely see free options advertised, and think “Why not?”
-There are a few reasons why that’s not a good idea:
+As you research your website-building options, you’ll likely see free options advertised.
+There are a few reasons why free website-building tools aren’t a good idea:

 - Branding: Most free website builder plans do not let you have a custom domain.
 Instead, your web address exists as a subdomain of your host; for example, yoursite.wix.com.
 If you want to establish your business as credible and professional, this won’t cut it.
 You need a custom domain.

 - Limited features and resources: This can include low bandwidth and little storage, which can affect your site’s speed and size.
 Free website builder plans also typically restrict the type of functionality you can have on your site and what templates you can use.